Evelyn Park i President

 He hopes that ACOFI will have a strong voice on African issues and advocate for the upliftment of the diaspora in Aotearoa.

 sTANTON dUNN i Elected OFFICER

 Stanton is a creative leader and community builder.

 Passionate about uniting people around issues and initiatives that matter, he is focused on building a more inclusive and accessible world through his profession as a marketer in the tertiary sector and community involvement.
 Stanton’s expertise and leadership have enabled many organisations to achieve their strategic objectives.
-Stanton is currently completing a Master of Communication Studies and an array of professional certificates in Marketing.
+Stanton is currently completing a Master of Communication Studies.

 Though he has lived in Aotearoa for almost twenty years, Stanton is deeply connected to his homeland, South Africa and motherland, Africa.
 Stanton and his wife were both born in Africa, but they hadn’t lived there since they were kids, so they looked at voluntary positions where they could make a difference and experience living in Africa.
 They ended up teaching and mentoring at different schools in Namibia for 18 months.

 He is confident that ACOFI will play a crucial role in creating a New Zealand that is more equitable, understanding and truly diverse.